YARPOLE COMMUNITY SHOP ASSOCIATION LTD.

 at St Leonard’s Church, Green Lane, Yarpole HR6 0BB

 The Chairman welcomed everyone to the AMM.
-Forty-one members attended.
+38 members were in attendance.

 5. Chairman’s Report

 The Chair, Jon Pitts (JP), thanked the members for attending the AMM.
-JP introduced the current Board members and presented his report:
+JP presented his report:

-The Chair also thanked Rowena and Kate; all the amazing volunteers - from front of house to bins, via papers and all that goes in to make up team shop and a welcome to all our new volunteers; to Linda our Sub Post Person; to The Men’s Shed group; to David Cheshire for being on hand and by no means least my colleagues on the Board over the last year and beyond; and most importantly to you for being loyal customers, shareholders and supporters of our shop.
+The Chair also thanked Rowena and Kate; all the amazing “team shop” volunteers - from front of house to bins, via papers and all that goes in to make up our “team shop” and a welcome to all our new volunteers; to Linda our Sub Post Person; and by no means least my colleagues on the Board over the last year and beyond; and most importantly to you for being loyal customers, shareholders and supporters of our shop.

 6. Report on the state of membership and the membership strategy

-The full accounts are available to view in the shop.
+The complete accounts for 2024 are available to view in the shop.

-- Acceptance by the members of the 2023 accounts
+a.
+Acceptance by the members of the 2024 accounts

-Acceptance of the accounts was proposed by Audrey Bott, seconded by David Cheshire and passed unanimously.
+Acceptance of the accounts was proposed by Audrey Bott, seconded by Angela Barnett and passed by a majority.

-Proposed by David Cheshire and seconded by Jane Praill.
-This was passed unanimously.
+Proposed by David Cheshire and seconded by Gordon Ewing.
+This was passed by a majority.

 9. Election of the Management Board